lairdubois/lairdubois-opencutlist-sketchup-extension/README.md

-# L'Air du Bois : OpenCutList
+# OpenCutList by L'Air du Bois

 **OpenCutList** is a [SketchUp](http://www.sketchup.com) Extension for automating the generation of cut lists for woodworking projects.